-- Interpersonal relations -Establishing and maintaining relationships - Group Orientation Feeling part of a group and being a cooperative and contributing member TMI's Tool Personal EI Concept Five EI areas and 15 EI components
+- Interpersonal relations -Establishing and maintaining relationships - Group Orientation Feeling part of a group and being a cooperative and contributing member TMI's PEQM Tool Concept Five EI areas and 15 EI components

-It captured responses on 15 EI dimensions that includes Self-awareness, Emotional Self-awareness, Objectivity, Self-expression, Stress Management, Impulse Control, Self-Reliance, Adaptability, Problem Solving, Optimism, Achievement Drive, Contentment, Empathy, Interpersonal Relations, and Group Orientation.
-Four-point rating scale was used for capturing responses where 1 meant disagree completely to 4 agree completely.
-The data collection was carried out from 2017 till 2022 of Indian Managers from across industries like banking, insurance, beverages, telecom, gaming, manufacturing, professional services, and e-commerce.
+It captured responses on 15 EI dimensions that includes Self-awareness, Emotional Selfawareness, Objectivity, Self-expression, Stress Management, Impulse Control, Self-Reliance, Adaptability, Problem Solving, Optimism, Achievement Drive, Contentment, Empathy, Interpersonal Relations, and Group Orientation.
+A Four-point rating scale was used for capturing responses where 1 meant disagree completely to 4 agree completely.
+The data collection was carried out from 2017 till 2022 of Indian Managers coming from industries like banking, insurance, beverages, telecom, gaming, manufacturing, professional services, and e-commerce.
 Approximately 70% of the participants were from the services sector.
-The EI assessment was part of their management development journey.
+The El assessment was part of their leadership development journey.
 A total of 1483 assessment results were analysed.

-Average competency score profile of Indian Middle Manager
+Average competency score profile of Indian Managers

-Indian Managers